wkolowski/Type-Theory-Wishlist/README.md

 | Get', _ => toStream' (g.g s.hd) s.tl
 ```

 Since both `SP` and `GetSP` have the same base functor (or more poetically, the same "skeleton"), we don't need to duplicate it.
-Then we tie the know twice, first inductively to obtain an early version of `GetSP` and then coinductively to obtain `SP`.
+Then we tie the knot twice, first inductively to obtain an early version of `GetSP` and then coinductively to obtain `SP`.
 Then we define the final version of `GetSP` and smart constructors that wrap the actual constructors in `In` and `Out`.
 The desugaring of `toStream` and `toStream'` is somewhat ad hoc and chaotic.
 It looks more akin to our original definition (the one that used `head` and `tail`) and I wouldn't be very surprised if I made an error here or there...

 Papers:
 - There are quite a few papers on mixing coinduction with induction, but most of them are written in the old deprecated Agda-style coinduction, so they aren't that much useful.
 We are going to list them, nevertheless (this time in chronological order (oldest first), not in order of relevance):